 Beth Stuart: Reube (V. Stepanova and M. Vionnet)

-In June 2019, Toronto-based artist Beth Stuart will present a new large-scale mural – Reube (V. Stepanova and M. Vionnet) – on the underside of the Dundas Street East bridge, where it runs along the Lower Don Recreational Trail.
+Toronto-based artist Beth Stuart presents a new large-scale mural – Reube (V. Stepanova and M. Vionnet) – on the underside of the Dundas Street East bridge, where it runs along the Lower Don Recreational Trail.

 Stuart's densely patterned mural continues her ongoing body of work related to Victorian-era social customs and conventions, and their continued influence on public life.
 In particular, Stuart researches the moments in which women have inserted themselves and their work in the development of modernism and the modern city.